-O The number of victims who were put under protection temporarily at Women's Consulting Offices in 2021 was 13.
-By nationality or region, 10 were Philippine nationals, two were Japanese nationals and one was Chinese national.
+The number of victims who were put under protection temporarily at Women's Consulting Offices in 2022 was two.
+By nationality or region, one was a Japanese national, the other was a Philippine national.

-All the victims were provided with living support, interpretation support, and medical care, etc.
+All the victims were provided living support, and medical care, etc.